 Choosing the right car battery is very important, as choosing one below your car’s specifications will cause you to have to replace it sooner, and choosing one above your car’s needs will do nothing except cost you more.
 Your mechanic or the car’s owner manual will tell you what size and capacity your particular car requires.
-Universal fit batteries fit most cars, and are designed to supply large amounts of current draw over short periods of time, but these can be two to three times the cost of a normal battery.
+Universal fit batteries fit most cars and are designed to supply large amounts of a current draw over short periods of time, but these can be two to three times the cost of a normal battery.

 Investigate the Warranty and the Battery Date.